 After the armies agreed to a truce, the horrifying work of burying the dead from the Battle of Fredericksburg on Dec.
 13, 1862, began in earnest.
 In the Marye's Heights sector, Union burial crews found bloated and blackened bodies of comrades, some stripped of uniforms -- even of their shoes.
 The remains often could not be identified.

 Word of the fate of Union soldiers on the plain outside Fredericksburg soon filtered into Northern newspapers, which often expressed indignation of the treatment of their dead.
 "Persons who visited the battlefield of Fredericksburg with our burial parties," a Pennsylvania newspaper reported, "state the dead were all stripped of coats, pants, shoes, stockings, and in some instances drawers.
 The old garments of the rebels were strewed all over the battlefield.
 Evidently as they stripped our dead they took off their old 'duds' and put on the garments of the dead.
 Could anything exceed this in disgusting cruelty?"

 Wrote a 7th Rhode Island soldier: "They are making a complete burying ground of Virginia.
 I cannot describe the scene."

-Who were these Union dead, many of whom probably lie today with other unknown Federal dead in the national cemetery on Marye's Heights?
+Who were these Union dead, most of whom probably lie today with other unknown Federal dead in the national cemetery on Marye's Heights?
 Using information mainly culled from pension files found in the National Archives (via fold3.com), here are snapshots of some of those who died in a futile attempt to take Marye's Heights and the infamous Stone Wall:

 PRIVATE JESSE M. BANKER, 51ST NEW YORK